Data Manipulation and Visualisation with Python

 One of the strengths of the Python language is the availability of mature, high-quality libraries for working with scientific data.
 Integration between the most popular libraries has lead to the concept of a "scientific Python stack": a collection of packages which are designed to work well together.
 In this workshop we will see how to leverage these libraries to efficiently work with and visualise large volumes of data.

 "Martin was very good at both teaching and helping with customising/practicing on our own dataset."
 (September 2016)

 Dr. Bert Overduin (Training and Outreach Bioinformatician, Edinburgh Genomics)

-The workshop is delivered over ten half-day sessions.
+The workshop is delivered over ten half-day sessions (two each day).
 Each session consists of roughly a one hour lecture followed by two hours of practical exercises, with breaks at the organiser’s discretion.
 Each session uses examples and exercises that build on material from the previous one, so it’s important that students attend all sessions.
 The last two sessions will be kept free for students to work on their own datasets with the assistance of the instructor.
 A description of the sessions can be found at the bottom of this page.